eandvaag/agricounter/README.md

 ### Non-Docker Install

-To set up the AgriCounter tool without Docker, the two main components of the project (located in the `./site` and `./backend` directories) need to be set up independently.
+To set up the AgriCounter tool without Docker, the two main components of the project (located in the `site` and `backend` directories) need to be set up independently.
 Each of these directories contains a `README.md` file with instructions on how to perform the setup.
 Once the setup has been performed, the two processes should be started in two separate terminal sessions.